 All classes are taught online, so you can learn anywhere.
 You will still meet with your cohort and professors in person once per semester for intensive work days, including simulation labs and seminars if you are in the BSN to DNP cohort.
 If you are in the MSN to DNP cohort, you will only come to campus your first and last semester for intensive work days.

 In the Executive Leadership track, you will take MBA classes to prepare for the business aspect of nurse leadership.
 Through these courses, you will gain practical knowledge in organizational and management theory, with a particular focus on budgeting, accounting, finance, strategic planning, and organizational development.

-You will complete 71 hours of coursework (for those holding associate’s or bachelor’s degrees) or 42 hours (for those holding master’s degrees).
+You will complete 71 hours of coursework (for those holding bachelor’s degrees) or 42 hours (for those holding master’s degrees).
 Your classes will include Management Thought & Application, Healthcare Finance & Economics, and Healthcare Policy & Structure.
 You will also study Public Health in Disaster Management, which will prepare you to handle public health crises, such as epidemics and disasters among vulnerable populations.